Satin21/good-coding-practices/README.md

+#Greets
+Your collaborator Lena says hi! :D
+#Purpose
 The purpose of this repository is to teach python programming and git versioning via github.

-Your collaborator Lena says hi! :D